neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

 The above will prompt the docker login name and password, before it can push your image to Docker hub (you must have an account on Docker hub).

-**Docker image on Docker Hub**
+### Docker image on Docker Hub

 Find the [Grakn Docker Image on Docker Hub](https://hub.docker.com/r/neomatrix369/grakn).
 The `push-grakn-docker-image-to-hub.sh` script pushes the image to the Docker hub and the `runGraknInDocker.sh` script runs it from the local repository.
-If absent, in the the local repository, it downloads this image from Docker Hub.
+If this is absent in your local repository, scripts download this image from the Docker Hub.

 # Contributing